eric-brechemier/business-card/README.md

 # business-card
-My new business card (2019)
+My new business card (2021)

 ## Rationale

-I have been using the same business card design from 2007 to 2019.
+I have been using the same business card design from 2007 to 2021.
 I had voluntarily left out my phone number and postal address, to make the cards timeless.
-Still, twelve years is a long time, and everything that appears on the card apart from my name has now become outdated:
+Still, fourteen years is a long time, and everything that appears on the card apart from my name has now become outdated:

-* after 15 years of work in "Software Design and Development", I am now becoming a graphic designer as well as a programmer
+* after 15 years of work in "Software Design and Development", I have been transitioning to Instructional Design

 * the card featured my name and occupation in English and in Japanese, and was illustrated with the drawing of a Japanese rock garden, in tribute to ten trips to Japan across several years of fruitful collaboration with Japanese companies.
-  But I have not returned to Japan in the last 10 years.
+  But I have not returned to Japan in the last 12 years.

 * it was a stock design and I now need a custom design to showcase my skills as a graphic designer